davesque/davesque.github.io/content/posts/2023-03-05-do-you-remember.md

 intellectualism could be one of the most healing balms we could apply to our society.*

+*Pursuit of that joy can also be a strong justification for undertaking creative work.
+It can work to alleviate doubts about the value of that work.
+It may be true that some creative product is derivative, redundant, boring, etc. etc.  However, it shouldn't matter if the impulse was to pursue that joyfulness.
+It can be a balm for self-doubt.
+Just remember why you did that thing to begin with.
+You did it because you enjoy it.
+At the end of the day, that's all that really matters.*

 [^1]: Of course, the "who" could be oneself.